AMP-NCS/DBT-Snowflake/models/dbt_doc_blocks.md

 Flag indicating if the purchase was made by a guest.
 {% enddocs %}

+{% docs is_legacy_reactivation %}
+Flag indicating if the subscription is a reactivation of a legacy subscription.
+{% enddocs %}

 {% docs is_temp_tag_flag %}
 Flag indicating if the vehicle has a temporary tag.
+{% enddocs %}

+{% docs last_charge_failure_card_funding %}
+Funding type of the card used in the most recent failed charge attempt.
+{% enddocs %}

+{% docs last_charge_failure_code %}
+Error code from the most recent failed charge attempt.
+{% enddocs %}

+{% docs last_charge_failure_message %}
+Error message from the most recent failed charge attempt.
 {% enddocs %}

 {% docs last_modified_by_user_id %}